A Modular Approach for Multimodal Summarization of TV Shows: Decomposition into Modules

 and the total cost of a given scene is then

 where $N$ is the total number of speakers as before, and $n$ and $l$ are, respectively, the number of distinct speakers and the number of transcript lines in the scene.
 See Appendix~\ref{app:scene-detection-details} for details and examples.
+Intuitively, the two terms in \eqref{eq:mdl-single-scene-cost} impose opposite pressures on the solution.
+Term 1, the bitcost of specifying a new code book, imposes a cost on each scene break, and means the algorithm only inserts a scene break if it leads to a sufficient reduction in term two to outweigh this cost.
+Term 2, the bitcost of using each code book to specify the characters in the corresponding scene, penalizes solutions where scenes contain lots of different characters, and encourages instead segmentations where the number of speaking characters in each scene is minimized.

 Let $m$ be the number of lines in the transcript.
 Then, for any $1\leq i < j \leq m$, the cost of all scenes from line $i$ to line $j$ under the optimal partition, written as $S(i,j)$, can be expressed recursively as